Ward identity determination of $Z_\mathrm{S}/Z_\mathrm{P}$ for $N_\mathrm{f}=3$ lattice QCD in a Schr\"odinger functional setup: Numerical setup and results

 Let us briefly comment on the possible benefits of the respective results on $Z_\mathrm{S}/Z_\mathrm{P}$ collected in Table~\ref{tab:cls}, originating from the different approaches underlying Ref.~\cite{deDivitiis:2019xla} and this work.
-First, one observes comparable uncertainties between the two, except for $\beta=3.85$, where those from Ref.~\cite{deDivitiis:2019xla} are somewhat smaller.
+First, one observes comparable uncertainties between the two.
 While the method of that reference involves combinations of simpler and thus typically less noisy correlation functions (i.e., with only one operator insertion in the bulk) as well as an accurate computation of the valence quark mass dependence prior to the chiral extrapolations, our estimates on $Z_\mathrm{S}/Z_\mathrm{P}$ from the more direct Ward identity approach followed here exhibit an overall flatter and, at larger couplings, less steep $g_0^2$-dependence.
 This points to generically smaller cutoff effects so that continuum extrapolations of quantities where it enters may be expected to become better controlled and more precise in the long run, because they are also less affected by unpleasantly significant admixtures of higher-order cutoff effects.

 The results for $Z$ presented in \cite{Bali:2016umi}, stemming from large-volume calculations on a subset of the CLS ensembles, are only available at two values of the bare coupling, which do not coincide with the couplings investigated in this work.
 In order to compare with our results we make use of the interpolation formula Eq.~(\ref{eq:pade_fit}).
 Although the estimates for $Z$ from Ref.~\cite{Bali:2016umi} are only available at two values of the bare coupling and we hence do not attempt a fit in this case, we notice that they are compatible with LCP-0.